 For example, MetricFire is a time-series monitoring tool that specializes in time-series monitoring and visualizations.
-MetricFire is built on open source tools such as Graphite, Prometheus, Grafana, and StatsD.
-This is particularly important, as there are 1,000's of engineers continually working on improving these technologies.
+MetricFire is built on open-source tools such as Graphite, Prometheus, Grafana, and StatsD.
+This is particularly important, as there are thousands of engineers continually working on improving these technologies.
 MetricFire is also one of the best tools for scaling time-series metrics, offering huge flexibility at reasonable pricing.
 To try out MetricFire, you should book a demo!

 Now, let's look at the top 5 mobile app performance monitoring tools.

 Application Performance Monitoring

 First, what do we mean by Application Performance Monitoring (APM)?
 Well, there are three major categories of monitoring that get wrapped up into one label.
 They are:

 - Application Discovery - this feature enables you to map out all of the code, microservices, and pieces of your application.